 The Holocaust.
 It's hard to imagine so much suffering, and it's even harder to imagine why it happened.
 Maybe that's why writers and filmmakers have been fascinated by it ever since it went down.
 What went so horribly wrong in Germany in the 1930s?
 What was it like for the people who were there?
 And is there anything we can learn from it?

 There are lots of ways to try to answer these questions, and this course will do it through books and films, zeroing in on what the Holocaust meant for the people who lived through it.
-We'll look at everything from poetry to survivor testimonies to Hollywood blockbusters, all from a personal perspective.
-The goal?
-To start to answer some of the Big Questions: not only what happened, but why and how, and most importantly, what it might mean for you.
+In this standards-aligned course, packed with nonfiction, memoir, literature, primary and secondary sources, and visuals, we'll look at everything from poetry to survivor testimonies to Hollywood blockbusters, all from a personal perspective.

 Unit 1.
 A Very Brief History of the Holocaust